 On April 1, 1976, Steve Jobs, Steve Wozniak and Ron Wayne (who dropped out shortly after) founded the Apple Computer Company.
 The company’s first product, the Apple I was demonstrated for the first time at the Homebrew Computer Club in Palo Alto, California.

-Wozniak met Steve Jobs became friends already in 1970, when Jobs worked for the summer at Hewlett-Packard (HP), where Wozniak was working on a mainframe computer.
+Steve Wozniak met Steve Jobs became friends already in 1970, when Jobs worked for the summer of 1975 at Hewlett-Packard (HP), where Wozniak was working on a mainframe computer.
 While working for Hewlett-Packard, Wozniak wanted to build his own computer.
 He couldn’t afford the Intel 8080 CPU (this CPU was very popular then, as it was used in the Altair 8800, but was pretty expensive).
 Finally he decided to build his computer around the $25 MOS 6502.
+The costs for the required components had fallen to such an extent that even inexpensive home applications should be possible.
 Overall, the Apple I was the result of the development efforts of Steve Wozniak, Steve Jobs, and also Ron Wayne.
 The computer itself was developed, not in a garage, but in the bedroom of Steve Wozniak’s home in Los Altos.
 While Steve Wozniak built the printed circuit-board and programmed the operating system, Ron Wayne wrote the Apple-1 Operation Manual at his home and Steve Jobs did what he always did best, advertising the Apple I to friends and family.

 The Apple I, was similar to the Altair 8800, the first commercially available microcomputer, except it had no provision for internal expansion cards.
 The Apple I was purely a hobbyist machine, a MOS 6502 microprocessor on a single-circuit board with 256 bytes of ROM, 4K or 8K bytes of RAM and a 40-character by 24-row display controller.
 It lacked a case, power supply, keyboard, or display, which had to be provided by the user.
+The only peripheral device available was a cassette interface, which, in combination with a conventional cassette recorder, could be used to store programs on audio cassettes and load them again.
+Only with this interface was it possible to use the Integer BASIC programming language, which at that time was still called Apple BASIC, because the interpreter had to be loaded from the cassette because it was not yet in the ROM.
+Without the interface the computer could only be programmed via a machine language monitor.
 The Apple I was priced at $666.66 – because Wozniak “liked repeating digits” – and it was an immediate success.
 At least when you consider that they sold their first 50 system boards to Paul Terrell, who was starting a new computer shop, called the Byte Shop, in Mountain View, California.
 In April 1977 the price was dropped to $475.
 It continued to be sold through August 1977, despite the introduction of the Apple II in April 1977, which began shipping in June of that year.

 The Computer Chronicles on ‘Computer Entrepreneurs‘.